Extreme Tech Challenge Brazil Competition Shines the Spotlight on Brazilian Startups Solving the World’s Most

 October 1, 2020—Sao Paulo, Brazil— StartSe and Extreme Tech Challenge (XTC) announced today the launch of “XTC Brazil” to elevate and support Brazilian startups that are building game-changing businesses that drive positive societal impact.
 XTC Brazil is one of many exciting regional events held by XTC, the world’s largest startup competition for entrepreneurs addressing global challenges.

 XTC Brazil will take place on October 30, during StartSe's Silicon Valley Web Conference, which promises to be the biggest innovation, technology, and digital transformation event ever held in Latin America.
 The event has already garnered over 300,000 registrations and has confirmed over 100 speakers including Tim Draper of Draper Associates, Marc Tarpenning of Tesla, Michael Seibel of Y Combinator, Henrique Dubagras of Brex, Hugo Barra of Facebook, and David Velez of Nubank.

-“In these times of global pandemic and ever-increasing and destructive natural disasters, there is an urgent need for innovative solutions that can help address the world’s most extreme problems,” said Young Sohn, Co-Founder of XTC, President and Chief Strategy Officer, Samsung Electronics and Chairman of the Board, HARMAN International, Founding Managing Partner, Walden Catalyst, Co-Founder, Extreme Tech Challenge.
+“In these times of global pandemic and ever-increasing and destructive natural disasters, there is an urgent need for innovative solutions that can help address the world’s most extreme problems,” said Young Sohn, Co-Founder of XTC, Former Corporate President and Chief Strategy Officer, Samsung Electronics and Chairman of the Board, HARMAN International, Founding Managing Partner, Walden Catalyst, Co-Founder, Extreme Tech Challenge.